clincha-org/clincha/Documentation/2022 Refresh/Refresh.md

 and booted.
 I managed a quick test that night and then packed the bits I needed for Bristol before getting to bed.
 Bristol awaited.

+##### Trouble

+One of the drives is not registering on the OS.
+Will need to investigate and remove.
+Working drives are:

 #### Bristol stage

 [//]: # (TODO: Bristol stage)